LASCO Community Referral Partner Site

 After submitting a referral

-Explain to patients what will happen next, and give them a copy of the screening tool cover sheet, which explains what to expect from the intake process and scope of Legal Aid services:
+Explain to the person what will happen next, and give them a copy of the screening tool cover sheet, which explains what to expect from the intake process and scope of Legal Aid services:

 Intake will text--most often, but not always, from (614) 333-0853--to let them know we are trying to reach them.

 Intake will call within three (3) business days.
-Clients should be ready for that call with information like:
+People should be ready for that call with information like:

 - Case numbers, letters, pictures, or names of people who can help.